LeoArrr/wanderPlan/README.md

 React:

 Purpose: A popular JavaScript library for creating single-page applications (SPAs) with reusable components.
-Used For: Creating the main structure of the application (Login page, Itinerary Dashboard, Itinerary Form, etc.).
+Used For: Creating the main structure of the application (Login page, Agenda Dashboard, Agenda Form, etc.).
 React Router:

 Purpose: Library for routing and navigation between different pages in a React app.
-Used For: Managing navigation between the Login, Dashboard, and Itinerary pages.
+Used For: Managing navigation between the Login, Dashboard, and Agenda pages.
 Fetch API:

 Purpose: For making HTTP requests to the backend API to retrieve or update data.